Vescrity/wfrc/README.md

 ## Usage

+- (optional) Add it to your PATH
-Bind it to a keybind.
-Run for the first time it will run slurp and get a area to record and the second time it will stop recording and copy it to your clipboard.
+- Bind it to a keybind.
+Run it for the first time it will run slurp and get an area to record and the second time it will stop recording and copy it to your clipboard.